vasyas/push-rpc/README.md

 resend the data to the subscribed clients.

 Remote function must return Promise and can accept any number of arguments.
 Note!
-Variables number of arguments is not supported.
+Variables number of arguments is not supported (because optional argument is used for context and CallOptions).
 Remote function can throw an error, which will be propagated to the client.

 **Services**.
 Services are used to group remote functions.
 Services object can be instances of classes or plain objects.
 Services can be nested.